openshift/enhancements/enhancements/metering/user-provided-pricesheets.md

 The price sheet model changes how we calculate cost, but actually provides more granularity and actually translates to the same concepts as above but with a bit more complexity as a result of the flexibility.

-Calculating cost with a price sheet is about having a price for a rate of usage and multiplying the usage by that price, much like the way we do cost reporting with AWS today.
+Today, with AWS, to calculate cost, we do cost reporting by multiplign usage by a price for rate of usage.
+In a similar fashion, we propose to do this for other environments by means of a price sheet.
 The primary difference is that instead of doing this over the entire reporting period, we do it per pricing period in the billing report, and the calculation is done by calculating the price per pricing period and summing the results of that over the entire reporting period.

+Users can define price sheets using currently available functionality.
-We start by enabling users to define price sheets by documenting how to do so with existing functionality that's available, and by defining a few more default ReportQueries that utilize price sheets when calculating costs.
+Price sheets are enabled by adding new default ReportQueries that reference price sheet tables in calculating costs.

 At a high level this means we need to do the following: